MEET OUR CREW

 Farm Manager

 In 2016 Molly became the land steward and farm manager at Verdant Hollow Farms after years of dreaming up a space with her employer turned close friend, Susan.
-Together they created a vision of a place where people could gather to learn about the magic of nature and find peace in an often chaotic world.
+Together with her husband Brett, they created a vision of a place where people could gather to learn about the magic of nature and find peace in an often chaotic world.

-Although Molly spent the majority of her previous career as a chef in Chicago, she has rediscovered her passion for animals through managing the multi species livestock program of the farm.
+Although Molly spent the majority of her previous career as a chef in Chicago, she has rediscovered her passion for animals through running the multi species livestock program of the farm amongst a myriad of other GM tasks of the farm.
 All of the childhood hours Molly spent with her sister observing and interacting with all backyard creatures from frogs and turtles to stray cats and pet rabbits have come full circle in her passion to create a healthy ecosystem on the farm through responsible animal care.

-When Molly isn’t staring at sheep and overseeing farm operations you can find her spending time with her three boys, snuggling her beloved dog Captain Coconut, or keeping her hands busy with knittingand potion making.
+When Molly isn’t staring at sheep and overseeing farm operations you can find her spending time with Brett and their three sons, snuggling her beloved dogs Captain Coconut and Stella, or keeping her hands busy in her on farm studio, aka Goat Song Ceramics.

 Get in touch: molly@verdanthollowfarms.com.